 Idaho Springs, Colorado

 Easily accessible from Denver and right off of I-70, Indian Hot Springs has been pumping hot mineral water for more than a century.
 Tucked into a translucent dome is a tropical enclave of plants, banana and palm trees, and a lush humid climate amid the dry and arid mountains.
-The pool is open year-round, fed by a 115-degree spring that cools to a pool with temps that range from 90 to 100 degrees.
-Onsite there’s a large resort, restaurant, bar, and retail shops.
+The pool is open year-round, fed by a 115-degree spring that cools to a pool with temps that range from 96 to 102 degrees.
+On-site there’s a resort with guest rooms, suites, and cabins, along with a spa and gift shop.

-The outdoor Jacuzzi tubs on the deck, surrounded by a privacy fence, are bubbling with 108-degree hot mineral water.
-Inside, there are 11 hot mineral baths at about 106 degrees.
-Teenagers 16 and over can experience the geothermal caves, which are gender specific (note that bathing suits are optional).
-The caves range in temperature from 104 to 112 degrees, and guests can walk into the sunken hot tubs or breathe in the healthy mineral air.
+The outdoor Jacuzzi tubs on the deck, surrounded by a privacy fence, are bubbling with 106 to 113-degree hot mineral water.
+Inside, there are 11 hot mineral baths at 105 to 110 degrees.
+Adults can experience the geothermal caves, which are gender specific (note that bathing suits are optional on weekdays).
+The caves range in temperature from 108 to 113 degrees, and guests can walk into the sunken hot tubs or breathe in the healthy mineral air.

 8. Strawberry Park Hot Springs